CGuerreroCordova/CGHydrologicSimulator/README.md

+# CGHydrologicSimulator:

-# CGHydrologicSimulator: Hydrologic Simulator to reproduce how water flows on a digital model elevation.
+Hydrologic Simulator to reproduce how water flows on a digital elevation model (DEM).
 This project correspond with the implementation of thesis work to get title of M.Sc. in Computer Sciences.

 ## Description of Thesis work: